 Quick Overview For 2013: Issued by Chase, the AARP Visa is an improvement over earlier versions.
 It now gives 1% on regular purchases and 3% on eligible travel purchases.
 The APR is a bit high at 16.24%.

 Who Should Get It?
 If you travel extensively then the new rewards program makes sense.
 But if you don't, it's not worth getting.
-If you would rather earn high cash back on everyday purchases like gas and grocery stores, then I would recommend this card instead:
+If you would rather earn high cash back on everyday purchases like gas and grocery stores, then I would recommend a different card instead.

 Originally called the American Association of Retired Persons, they changed their name a few years ago to just AARP.
 This better reflects their organization, since membership is available to everyone over the age of 50, regardless of whether or not they’re retired.
 Even though they’re technically a non-profit, many feel they have drifted from their roots by peddling financial services like insurance, investments, and the AARP credit card.